Sacco and Vanzetti: Braintree crimes trial

 Vanzetti was being tried under Massachusetts' felony-murder rule, and the prosecution sought to implicate him in the Braintree robbery by the testimony of several witnesses: one testified that he was in the getaway car, and others who stated they saw Vanzetti in the vicinity of the Braintree factory around the time of the robbery.
 No direct evidence tied Vanzetti's .38 nickel-plated Harrington & Richardson five-shot revolver to the crime scene, except for the fact that it was identical in type and appearance to one owned by the slain guard Berardelli, which was missing from the crime scene.
-All six bullets recovered from the victims were .32 caliber, fired from at least two different automatic pistols.

-The prosecution claimed Vanzetti's .38 revolver had originally belonged to the slain Berardelli, and that it had been taken from his body during the robbery.
-No one testified to seeing anyone take the gun, but Berardelli had an empty holster and no gun on him when he was found.
-Additionally, witnesses to the payroll shooting had described Berardelli as reaching for his gun on his hip when he was cut down by pistol fire from the robbers.
+All six bullets recovered from the victims were 32 caliber, fired from at least two different automatic pistols.
+The prosecution claimed Vanzetti's 38 revolver of Berardelli, taken from his body during the robbery.
+No one testified of having seen anyone taking that gun, yet Berardelli had an empty holster and no gun on when found.
+Yet, witnesses to the payroll shooting had described Berardelli as reaching for his gun on his hip when he was cut down by pistol fire from the robbers.

 District Attorney Katzmann pointed out that Vanzetti had lied at the time of his arrest, when making statements about the .38 revolver found in his possession.
 He claimed that the revolver was his own, and that he carried it for self-protection, yet he incorrectly described it to police as a six-shot revolver instead of a five-shot.
 Vanzetti also told police that he had purchased only one box of cartridges for the gun, all of the same make, yet his revolver was loaded with five .38 cartridges of varying brands.
 At the time of his arrest, Vanzetti also claimed that he had bought the gun at a store (but could not remember which one), and that it cost $18 or $19 (three times its actual market value).
 He lied about where he had obtained the .38 cartridges found in the revolver.